tagae/dotfiles/README.md

 `~/.dotfiles/bin/dotfiles-update.d` directory.
 These will be run as the last steps performed by `dotfiles-update`.

-The scripts are source directly by `dotfiles-update`, which means you can reuse the environment already setup by that script.
+The scripts are sourced directly by `dotfiles-update`, which means you can reuse the environment already setup by that script.
 This is the main reason for sourcing the scripts rather than executing them as independent programs.